koljapluemer/vocab-city/doc/notes/Vocab City.md

 - how to diegetically test/do SR runs?

 - if you have an image, make it fade so you are incentived to "clean" it so you actually learn?

+- could use something like flags/cars in the driveway/other decoration to allow tags